socomsystems/documentation/user_manual/files/file_drop.rst

 .. image:: ../images/anonym_hide_file_listing.png

-Now you can send the link to the upload folder manually or by using the Nextcloud send function, if your administrator has enabled it.
+Now you can send the link to the upload folder manually or by using the cyfrSpaces send function, if your administrator has enabled it.

 Uploading files
 ---------------

 Using the anonymous upload function is simple.
-You receive a link to the upload folder, click the link, and then you'll see a Nextcloud page with a **Click to upload** button.
+You receive a link to the upload folder, click the link, and then you'll see a cyfrSpaces page with a **Click to upload** button.

 .. image:: ../images/anonym_upload.png